- Empower young people through mentoring

 To apply you need to complete an application form to let us know why you’re interested in Empower, your availability for training and when you’re available.

 Once we’ve heard from you the next steps will be:

 - Attending project specific training, including child safeguarding

-If you have any questions, or require any support to get involved, don’t hesitate to contact Catherine at firstname.lastname@example.org.
+If you have any questions, or require any support to get involved, don’t hesitate to contact the hub at firstname.lastname@example.org

 There are loads of benefits for you if you get involved with Southampton Hub.
 These include: